7 Tips for Hiring a Virtual Assistant

 Tip 2: Consider Location and Budget

-The great thing about hiring a virtual assistant is that difference in location and time zone generally don’t matter.
+The great thing about hiring a virtual assistant is that differences in location and time zone generally don’t matter.
 However, to get the most out of your working relationship, you must guarantee that you and your assistant are still able to meet online and discuss tasks in a daily basis.
+This means the virtual assistant you hire can work during your business’s work hours, even if they don’t have the same time zone as yours.
 It’s also of utmost importance that you have a budget in mind so as not to waste time connecting with candidates with rates you currently can’t afford.

 Tip 3: Post Your Job Opening in the Best Places

 Finding and hiring a virtual assistant can be tough, especially if it’s your first time doing so.
 Fortunately, there are now sites and communities devoted to the outsourcing industry.
 It will serve you well to post your job opening in both your website or blog and these outsourcing platforms.
+By doing so, you can have better chances of getting a list of more qualified prospective virtual assistants who can be of great help to your small business.
 I personally recommend oDesk, but you can also check out other reputable sites such as Elance and Guru.

 Tip 4: Weed through the Applications

 Reply only to applicants who you believe really fit your job opening.
 These candidates must have not only a good grasp of your language but also be able to actually follow the instructions you gave.
 Evaluate their cover letters, gauge their experiences, and check out the samples they provided before creating a shortlist.